Chapter 11.5 – Port-City Relationships

 • Hinterland accessibility.
 The majority of economic activities using the port are located further inland and much less, as was conventionally the case, in close proximity to port terminals.
 There is a dissociation between port-related industrial and manufacturing employment.

-The outcome is that ports are increasingly economically integrated entities with global supply chains and have environmental externalities, and are disconnected from their urban areas.
-As such, ports are feeling pressure to get a social license to operate in order to secure trust and support from communities when involved in expansion projects.
-However, the same processes that have promoted a divergence between ports and their cities have created opportunities to redevelop older port areas that became abandoned or underused.
+The outcome is that ports are increasingly economically integrated entities within global supply chains, with environmental externalities, and are disconnected from their urban areas as port authorities and city administrations follow different logics.
+Such symbiosis was replaced by separation and conflicts.
+Since the late twentieth century, ports have begun to feel pressure to secure a social license to operate and build trust and support from communities when undertaking expansion projects.
+However, the same processes that have promoted divergence between ports and their cities have created opportunities to redevelop older port areas that have become abandoned or underused.

 3. Waterfront Redevelopment